The wall sit exercise is often overlooked as a leg exercise due to its simplicity in nature.

 2. Burns a lot of calories

-Since a position is being held whilst performing the wall sit, rather than moved in and out of, as with an exercise that requires repetitions, the muscles remain contracted/in use for the duration of the exercise.
-This is unlike performing repetitions, whereby the muscles lengthen and contract with each repetition, providing periods of rest and no resistance.
+The second benefit of wall sits is how the position burns calories.
+Since a position is being held whilst performing the wall sit, rather than moved in and out of, as with an exercise that requires repetitions, the muscles remain contracted for the duration of the exercise.
+Wall sitting is unlike performing repetitions, whereby the muscles lengthen and contract with each repetition, providing periods of rest and no resistance.

 After about 15 seconds of holding a wall sit you will notice your heart rate going up and the burn we all love to feel will be more than noticeable!